isaacabraham/vsts-fsharp/README.md

 -----

 ### Setup Paket Credential Provider
-Use the **Setup Paket Credential Providers** task to setup the required credential manager to access VSTS/TFS internal NuGet feeds within your own build script running paket.
+Use the **Setup Paket Credential Provider** task to setup the required credential manager to access your internal VSTS/TFS NuGet feeds within your own build script running paket.

-### Paket Crendetial Provider Cleanup
+### Paket Credential Provider Cleanup
 Cleanup the credential manager to prevent follow-up-tasks to access the internal NuGet feed.

-> Note: After the build no other build has access to the credentials - they will be safely cleaned up after the build no matter if you use that task.
+> Note: After the build, no other build has access to the credentials - they will be safely cleaned up after the build no matter if you use that task.

 ### Paket Restore
 Use the **Paket Restore** task to download the full Paket executable via the Paket Bootstrapper